RunestoneInteractive/httlads/_sources/WorldFacts/cs1_government_types.rst

 ===========================================

-The goal of this section is to be able to do some comparison of the different forms of government, and how the form of government might have an impact some of our other variables.
+The goal of this section is to be able to do some comparison of the different forms of government, and how the form of government might have an impact on some of our other variables.
 We'll do this by building a pivot table in Pandas.
 You have already done this in a spreadsheet, so it's good to see how to do it in Pandas as well.
 In order to accomplish this, we are going to have to do the following.